 Flat or No Fold Brochure

-Print and fold a sample of your brochure prior to sending it off to the professional printer regardless of the folding style you choose.
-Even if it may look perfectly fine on your screen, you may notice spacing issues once folded, especially when the brochure design is not properly adjusted for the range of panel sizes of the tri-fold.
+Be sure to print and fold a sample of your brochure prior to sending it off to the professional printer.
+It may look perfect on your screen, but may not be once you print it.
+You may notice spacing issues once folded, especially when the design is not adjusted for the panel sizes.

 To beta test your brochure, give it to a few individuals.
 Just watch them while they move through the sample brochure, to ensure that they instinctively know where to read next.
-You want to make sure the reading experience is natural and that the reader can truly focus on your content, instead of trying to figure out how to navigate through the sample brochure.
+You want to make sure the reading experience is natural and that the reader can truly focus on your content.
+Otherwise, the reader will be trying to figure out how to navigate through the sample brochure.

 Tri-Fold Brochures Vs. Z Fold Brochures: Which Will You Pick?

 We hope this information comes in handy.
-As you can see, choosing the perfect brochure depends on the objective of your campaign.
+As you can see, choosing the perfect brochure depends on your objective and specifications like size and folding.
 Start browsing 4OVER4.COM for new brochure printing ideas for inspiration today!

 Don’t forget to sign up to get 30% OFF your first 4OVER4.COM order.